U.S. Republicans pressure Obama to step up action against ISIS

 Representative Mike Rogers, Republican chairman of the House of Representative Intelligence Committee, urged the administration to work with Arab partners on robust steps to disrupt the operations of the Islamic State in Iraq and Syria (ISIS).
 He said the group is drawing support from Europeans and Americans who could travel undetected to Western countries to carry out attacks.

-"They are one plane ticket away from U.S. shores," Rogers said on NBC's "Meet the Press" programme.
+"They are one plane ticket away from U.S. shores," Rogers said on NBC's "Meet the Press" program.

 "We have the capability to defeat (ISIS).
 We now have to have the political will and we have to have the policy to do it.
 We have the first.
 We don't have the second two."